On Saturday afternoon I watched by youngest son play Under 11s soccer.

 At half time Steve was taken off and as he stood with his team mates and coach watching the play get under way for the second half his mother loudly remarked “Are you off again, Steve?”

-About half way through the second half Sam was in possession of the ball in our team’s forward half and, without looking around, he kicked the ball in the air downfield, nowhere any of his team mates, and out of play for a goal kick.
+About half way through the second half Sam was in possession of the ball in our team’s forward half and, without looking around, he kicked the ball in the air downfield, nowhere near any of his team mates, and out of play for a goal kick.